diiegoburiti/db-movie/README.md

 ## About :memo:

-This is a project built with react, consuming [The Movie db API](https://www.themoviedb.org/documentation/api).
+## This is a project built with react and styled components, consuming [The Movie db API](https://www.themoviedb.org/documentation/api).

 ## Tecnologies :rocket: